Exit e-book

 }

-As you can see, the Service Definition is just a simple trait, which exposes some capabilities, such as the parse method that could fail with an AppError or succeed with a GameCommand.
+As you can see, the service interface is just a simple trait, which exposes some capabilities, such as the parse method that could fail with an AppError or succeed with a GameCommand.
+Something very important I want to mention here is that, in general, when writing a service interface you should never have methods that return ZIO effects which require an environment.
+The reasons for this are very well explained in this article about The Three Laws of ZIO Environment from the ZIO documentation.

-Now that we have written the public interface of the module, we need to define the possible implementations.
+Now that we have written the service interface, we need to define the possible implementations.
 For now, we’ll have just a single implementation, which will be a case class named GameCommandParserLive, in the parser/game/GameCommandParserLive.scala file:

 final case class GameCommandParserLive() extends GameCommandParser {